 My eyes light up whenever I see a bunch of little green bananas in my local market.
+It means Ugandan Matoke (Spicy Green Banana Mash) is on the menu!
 They’re not the regular unripe green bananas we eat every day.
 They’re Matoke; A staple carbohydrate loved by millions across East Africa and Uganda in particular.

 As I spy the bunches of 10-12 little green bananas, I know I’ll always need a lot of them to make the dish that’s whirring around in my mind.
 Matoke cook down like spinach and what looks like too much is somehow never quite enough.
 The dish I’m thinking about is Spicy Ugandan Matoke Mash.
 A staple curry of green bananas cooked with a handful of spices.
 My family version sees the Matoke pressure cooked until tender and then mashed with plenty of butter, softened onions, cumin, tomatoes and cinnamon.